 How to pay and funding options

 The host institution, Beijing Language and Culture University (BLCU), is located in the modern and trendy Wudaokou District of Beijing.
-You will live in comfortable, single rooms at the university’s conference center with private bathrooms, air conditioning, television, and other amenities.
-The conference center is steps away from the classrooms.
-You must stay in program-provided housing.
+Students will live in comfortable double rooms with other HBA students in an upscale hotel adjacent to campus and minutes from the classroom.
+Room amenities include private bathrooms, air conditioning, TV, and maid service.

 Contact the program coordinator, Alex Lopatin, email@example.com.